FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

    <iframe width="560" height="315" src="https://www.youtube.com/embed/IKeZAli-2yA?si=ACNEjxC64o8Ltyq9"
    title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media;
    gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-In this lesson, we assign rainfall to a FLO-2D project.
-You will learn how to use the **Rain Editor**, apply **uniform rainfall**, and optionally sample **spatially variable rainfall** from NOAA Atlas data.

 Step 1: Open the Rain Editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~